 A Bridesmaid decided to vanish once for a period, it is not my place to ask where everybody is, this is not how I work.
 I was later asked did I have a picture of this bridesmaid at a certain juncture of the day.
 How could I if she wasn’t there?

-And when it comes to big weddings, 200+, then that adds more pain.
+And when it comes to big weddings, 200+ then that adds more pain.
 I have no appetite for big weddings.
-And for many reasons, often there’s a lot of experts, there’s a of folk who want set ups, and it’s a wedding for a more set up, structured way of working, in my opinion.
+And for many reasons.
+Often there’s a lot of experts, there’s a of folk who want set ups.

 I’m unsure which package I should opt for, and to be honest I don’t know if I even want an album or photo book.